geoffstanley/neutral-surfaces/README.md

 ```
 >> run('~/work/neutral-surfaces/ns_install.m')
 ```
-If this does not work, see manual_install.md.
+If this does not succeed, see manual_install.md.

 ## Usage: